-To learn more about how our attorneys will represent your best interest and give you the respect and qualified counsel you deserve, please call The Shelnutt Law Firm at 256-547-4988 for a free consultation at our office in Gadsden, Alabama.
+To learn more about how our attorneys will represent your best interest and give you the respect and qualified counsel you deserve, please call The Shelnutt & Varner Law Firm at 256-547-4988 for a free consultation at our office.

 Attorney-client privilege is a legal concept that protects you, the client, from having anything you tell your attorney become public knowledge.
 Anything you tell your attorney, or the paralegals that work for your attorney, cannot be told to anyone without your permission.
 This ensures that this information cannot be used against you or will not be handed over to other parties.
 You can feel confident knowing that anything you share with our staff will never be misused.